- Evan Duffield launched Dash in 2014 as an improvement on Bitcoin (at that time Dash was known as Darkcoin).

 Dash was launched in January 2014 and created by Evan Duffield, a developer, then named Darkcoin.
 The name summarized its privacy-oriented features.
 In 2015 it was rebranded to Dash, short for Digital Cash.

 How Do DASH Masternodes Work?

 The masternodes concept was pioneered by Dash.
-Today the concept of masternodes is gaining tremendous traction and is in implementation in many popular projects already.
-So, how does masternodes work?
+Today the concept of masternodes is gaining tremendous traction and has been implemented in many popular projects.
+So, how does the masternodes concept work?

 On Dash blockchain, the participants can take part in how the blockchain is governed and how it will progress ahead.
 They can hold Dash tokens and shares in collateral.
 The participants can even verify transactions on the Dash blockchain.